helq/blag/src/blog/posts/2017-06-26-haskell-s-higher-rank-polymorphism.md

 ### Higher Rank Polymorphism (finally) ###

-What should be type of `weird` (defined below), if we want to call it with parameters `id 5 "ho"`?
+What should be the type of `weird` (defined below), if we want to call it with parameters `id 5 "ho"`?

 ```haskell